 The main barriers to educational achievement faced by some children at this school are around access to enriching activities, familial stress and, in a very few cases, attendance and lateness.

-The progress of children from different ‘groups’ is carefully tracked, provision is made for a felixible arrangement of support and class teachers identify/review the speciific needs of children.
+The progress of children from different ‘groups’ is carefully tracked, provision is made for a flexible arrangement of support and class teachers identify/review the specific needs of children.

 The impact of Pupil Premium funding is reviewed at the end of each academic year.

-Last financial year 2017/18 (April 2017 – March 2018) we were allocated £50,420 and the Governors agreed that the funding should be used to enable targeted intervention to support individual learners and groups of children.
+Last financial year 2018/19 (April 2018 – March 2019) we were allocated £45,780 (£31,680 Pupil Premium Grant and £13,800 funding to support children formerly in the care of the local authority) and the Governors agreed that the funding should be used to enable targeted intervention to support individual learners and groups of children.
 The funding was used to continue to provide the excellent support offered by our Learning Mentor, to provide time for teachers (including our SENDCO) to support individuals as a core component of our provision mapping.
-Analysis of pupil progress and attainment from the school year ending July 2017 shows that children receiving this support make good or better progress and are attaining well.
-In addition, a significant sum was spent on supporting 2 x children in the Reception cohort with additional needs.
-Two temporary specialist teaching assistants were appointed from October 2017 until December 2017 and to July 2018 to address the unmet needs of these children pending statutory assessment for an Education, Health and Care Plan.
-Please click here for an analysis of attainment of children identified as disadvantaged in school at the end of the 2017/18 school year.
+Analysis of pupil progress and attainment from the school year ending July 2019 shows that children receiving this support make good or better progress and are attaining well.
+In addition, a significant sum was spent on supporting 2 x children in the Y1 cohort with additional needs.
+These children have Educational Health and Care Plans and some of the PPG money was allocated to ensure they have full-time support, thus enabling them, and the other children in their class, to access all areas of the curriculum.
+The PPG money also enables us to pay for a non-teaching SENDCo (0.4) who works closely with children who have additional needs.
+Please click here for an analysis of attainment of children identified as disadvantaged in school at the end of the 2018/19 school year.

-The end of KS2 (2018) measures of progress in Mathematics, Reading and Writing were all significantly above national averages, as was the mean scaled score of KS2 children in these subjects.
-This indicates that all children, including those whose family circumstances generate PP funding, do well in our school.
+The end of KS2 (2019) measures of progress in Mathematics and Reading were positive with Writing being around national average.
+The average scaled score for all subjects was well above national average.
+This indicates that all children, including those whose family circumstances generate PPG funding, do well in our school.

-This financial year’s (April 2018 – March 2019) allocation is £52,480 (£44, 880 Pupil Premium Grant plus £7600 funding to support children formerly in the care of a local authority) .
-This funding is targeted on those disadvantaged pupils whose additional needs require support.
+This year, this funding is targeted on those disadvantaged pupils whose additional needs require support.
 This support is offered via carefully planned interventions (by teachers, our learning mentor and by teaching assistants), by subsidising educational visits and enrichment activities, by arranging nurture assessment and support and by the provision of family support and learning.
 Funding is also used for relevant training and assessment by an educational psychologist.
-In addition (see paragraph above), considerable funding has been used to support the needs of two very children who joined school in the Reception classes in September 2017.